The New Baroque

 Pictured: Sculpture by Chie Shimizu

-The New Baroque was inspired by the artist and Co-Curator Rob Zeller’s new book on the exciting resurgence of the Figure in art, The Figurative Artist’s Handbook.
+The New Baroque was inspired by the artist and co-curator Rob Zeller’s new book on the exciting resurgence of the figure in art, The Figurative Artist’s Handbook.
 Much like the Baroque period, the diverse array of artists in this exhibition speak to contemporary political, personal and formal artistic concerns using a common, figurative language in uniquely personal styles.
-While the book was used as a starting point, Zeller and Booth Gallery Director Casey Gleghorn have moved beyond the scope of the printed text.
-They have added some artists not included in the original printing, both painters and sculptors, to reflect a broader spectrum of this new and exciting voices in the figurative movement.
+While the book was used as a starting point, Zeller and Booth Gallery Director, Casey Gleghorn have moved beyond the scope of the printed text.
+They have added some artists not included in the original printing, both painters and sculptors, to reflect a broader spectrum of new and exciting voices in the figurative movement.

-Christian Johnson’s highly original wall-mounted, cut out drawing features a sensual, curvaceous contour that at first calls to mind the Viennese Fin de siècle of Gustve Klimt and Egon Scheile, but the muted grey tonalities of his modeling is more closely evocative of Jasper John’s cool, intellectual Modernism.
-The distance between us, and the beautiful pose of the model is both formal and intimate.
-No easy feat.
+Christian Johnson’s highly original wall-mounted, cut out drawing features a sensual, curvaceous contour that at first call to mind the Viennese Fin de siècle of Gustav Klimt and Egon Schiele, but the muted grey tonalities of his modeling is more closely evocative of Jasper John’s cool, intellectual Modernism.
+Johnson concerns are of a formal nature, but the space between the viewer and the beautiful pose of the model is quite intimate.
 He draws feminine beauty distilled to its essence.

 Few artists working today are as Neoclassical in their understanding of form as Camie Salaz.
 Her working method is entirely rooted in the French Academic system of the late 19th century.
-In Narcissus, a story alternately of vanity and self loathing, Salaz shows a terrible moment of anguish as Narcissus struggles to tear himself away from his own reflection, yet he is gripped tightly by it and cannot escape.
+In Narcissus, a story alternately of vanity and self-loathing, Salaz shows a terrible moment of anguish as Narcissus struggles to tear himself away from his own reflection, yet he is gripped tightly by it and cannot escape.
 Cleverly, we cannot see the reflection, but only a single, powerful arm as it pulls him down to certain death.
-Simultaneously dramatic and kitschy, not unlike the mythology of Ovid it draws upon, Salaz’s Narcissus feels surprisingly contemporary in its use of violence.
+As dramatic as the mythology of Ovid it draws upon, Salaz’s Narcissus feels surprisingly contemporary in its use of violence.